tumblr-byte/Wildlife-Protection-Chain/README.md

 - **Endangered Wildlife Protection** – Elephants, rhinos, and tigers face constant threats from poaching, habitat loss, and human interference.
 - **Transparency & Trust** – Blockchain ensures every record is immutable and cannot be tampered with.
 - **Human-in-the-loop Validation** – Key frame extraction allows people to **verify AI outputs** instead of relying blindly on automation.
 - **Sustainability Focused** – Scales into conservation tech for long-term environmental monitoring.

+  **Note:** For best results, upload **high-quality images or videos with good lighting**.
+Low-resolution or poorly lit media may affect detection accuracy.

 ---